tonykyo3232/Online-File-Manager/README.md

 https://online-file-manager-ofm.herokuapp.com/

 ## About
-- This project will help users to manager their folders and files.
+- This project will help users to manage their folders and files.
 (Similar to Google Drive)
 - It has 2 parts: Backend and Frontend

 ## Backend Environment: